16 Range-Extender (EREV) vehicles expected in the U.S. (2026-2029)

 2. Ram 1500 REV (2026)

-The Ram 1500 REV (formerly ‘Ramcharger’) arrives on the market in the first quarter of 2026, as per Crain Detroit Business, and will be the only range-extender model in the truck segment.
+The Ram 1500 REV (formerly ‘Ramcharger’) is set to enter production in the second half of the year.
+It will initially be the only range-extender model in the truck segment.
 We’re expecting it to start at around USD 65,000 for the Tradesman variant.

 Built on the STLA Frame platform, it tows up to 14,000 lbs, hauls 2,625 lbs, and includes a 7.2 kW onboard power outlet.
 The 2026 REV loses some power compared to the launch announcement in 2023, dropping from 663 hp to 654 hp, and its 0-60 mph time increases from 4.4 to 4.5 seconds.

-Nissan has confirmed that the next-generation Rogue, expected in early 2027, will mark the debut of e-Power technology in the U.S. The company is holding off until development of the third-generation e-Power system is complete.
+Nissan has announced that the next-generation Rogue, fast-tracked to late 2026, will mark the debut of e-Power technology in the U.S. The company is holding off until it can get its hands on the third-generation e-Power system.

 At Hyundai’s 2024 CEO Investor Day held on August 28, 2024, the company confirmed that it was acting quickly to introduce range-extender vehicles for the U.S. and China.